The Admirable Crichton (1968 film): Production

 The show was taped in New York over a month in February and March 1968.
 McKenna said the play was "a comment on our society, how our social code of behaviour imprisons people and stops them from being natural."
+It was Janet Munro's third television performance in America after Berkeley Square and Time Remembered.

 Reception

 The Chicago Tribune called it "absorbing, humorous entertainment".
 The New York Times felt it was a "lacklustre production" which suffered from trimming the first act and where Travers "was simply miscast".

 Bill Travers was nominated for an Emmy for Outstanding Performance by an Actor.